-A checklist is a simple, yet powerful tool to help us to remember tasks.
+A task checklist is a simple, yet powerful tool to help us to remember tasks.
 They are used everywhere but they are not exactly loved.
 This article seeks to debunk four myths about checklists.
 Read it to see how you may benefit from using checklists in many more places than you think.

-Checklists help us to apply what we already know
+Task checklists help us to apply what we already know

 - Ignorance.
 We fail because of things we don’t know yet.
 There are diseases we don’t know how to cure and products we can’t build.
 We’re working on it and this is ok.